Someone with a skinny fat body type has too little muscle mass and too much body fat.

 You become skinny fat by making a handful of simple diet and training mistakes.
 Namely, severely restricting your calories, undereating protein, doing little or no strength training, or doing excessive cardio.

-What Is Skinny Fat?
+What Causes Skinny Fat?

 The four main causes of a skinny fat body type are: